 Depending on military status, military applicants must adhere to the processes designated below.

-Active Military Member/Military Member Spouse with active military orders that brought them to the state of North Carolina and who have a current, verified license in another state that is a member state of the PT Compact, must apply for Compact privileges to practice in North Carolina per Public Law - 117-333, Section 19, effective January 5, 2023.
+Active Military Member/Military Member Spouse with active military orders that brought them to the state of North Carolina and who has an active home state license in a state that is a member state of the PT Compact, must apply for Compact privileges to practice in North Carolina per Public Law - 117-333, Section 19, effective January 5, 2023.
 (Click here for link to PT Compact states. )

 Public Law - 117-333, Section 19 also states that if the current, verified license is from a state that is not a member state of the PT Compact, then “practice privileges” are issued by the Board.
 This privilege ends when the active military orders expire.
 An active license must be maintained in another state during the period covered by the active military orders.
 Copies of active military orders and a copy of the current state PT/PTA license from another state must be submitted to the Board.